phnmnl/container-MetFragParameterExport/README.md

 ## Issues

 MetFrag needs information about the precursor adduct types to process the MS/MS data correctly.
-Currently, there is no CV term available to represent this information.
+Currently, there is no CV term available to represent this information in mzML.
 The MetFragParameterExport tool scans mzML files for user parameters (tag: userParam) to retrive this information, e.g.:
 ```bash
 <userParam name="Precursor_Ion" type="xsd:string" value="[M+H]+"/>
 ```